padkinsdev/aura/README.md

 ### Known Issues
 * I have noticed that the server sometimes has issues with avoiding username collisions.
 * The application is currently only able to successfully save text and related files.
-When I have tried to upload and then download .png and .pdf files, I have found that the file comes out corrupted.
-I highly suspect that this has something to do with the way that files are encoded when they are saved by the server through [/utils/file_upload_parser.js](https://github.com/padkinsdev/aura/utils/file_upload_parser.js), but if anyone knows of a solution, please reach out to me or submit a pull request.
+When I have tried to upload and then download .png and .pdf files, I have found that the files come out corrupted.
+I highly suspect that this has something to do with the way that files are encoded when they are saved by the server through [/utils/file_upload_parser.js](https://github.com/padkinsdev/aura/blob/master/utils/file_upload_parser.js), but if anyone knows of a solution, please reach out to me or submit a pull request.

 ### Contributing
 Pull requests and bug reports are welcome.
 Please provide as much explanation and/or documentation for your code/issue as possible.